-Day 4 Trek the Walser Trail to St Gerold.
-(848m)
+Day 4 Trek the Walser Trail to Raggal.
+(1015m)

 The Via Alpina route here is locally known as the Walser trail.
 We follow the course of the Lutz stream gradually downhill over meadows and through mixed mountain forests and flood-plain woods, which are still preserved in their natural condition.
-St Gerold has a nice church and is flanked by meadows and trees.
+Raggal is a small village flanked by meadows and trees.

 You will have your main luggage tonight.
 Hiking time is approximately 6 hours.
+13km.

-14km.
-Ascent 895m, Descent 959m.
+Ascent 375m, Descent 270m.

-Guesthouse.
-Meals included: breakfast, lunch, dinner
+Simple chalet.
+Meals included: lunch

-Day 5 St Gerold to Feldkirch.
+Day 5 Raggal to Feldkirch.
 (460m)